BNN-UPC/ignnition/docs/quick_tutorial.md

 In this script, you will notice that for each of the samples forming the dataset we generate a *NetworkX* graph.
 In this graph, we initialize each of the vertices as well as the edges connecting them.
 Then, we create the *node* features which in this case would simply be *src-tgt*, indicating whether a node is the source or the destination of the shortest path we are looking for.
 Additionally, each node has an attribute *entity* indicating its entity name (for this examples, all the vertices of the graph are of type *node*), and the node's label.
 Finally we create a parameter *weight* for each eadge of the graph which defines the distance for every two connected *nodes*.
 Note that these will be the distances that we will try to minimize.

-## Designing and implementing the GNN model's architecture
+## Designing and implementing the GNN
 In order to design the GNN model based on a Message-Passing strcuture, we need to basically focus on four main steps:

 1. How the different nodes are initialized<br>